TroelsMortensen/CodeLabs/Tutorials/EerToLogical/010 Inheritance.md

 First, it is important to note that the four versions are _suggestions_.
 However, there may be cases where a suggestions does not fit well.\
 This usually happens if the various entities involved in the hierarchy have various relationships to entities outside the hierarchy.\
 Some versions of mapping cannot easily include such relationships.
-Usually the "optional,or" version is well suited for these special cases, if the sub-entities have relationships.\
+Usually the "{optional,or}" or "{mandatory, or}" versions are well suited for these special cases, if the sub-entities have relationships.\
-If only the super-entity have relationships, you are less limited.
+If only the super-entity have relationships, you are less limited, and can usually follow the suggestion.

 Which to pick is determined (suggested) by the inheritance-constraints (participation and disjoint), as there are four combinations: